Financial assistance programs Alabama.

 The State Department of Senior Services prescription drug assistance program is help with medications.
 It is for senior citizens and it will assist them with receiving free medications from pharmaceutical companies.
 Find additional ways to get help with medical bills and debts.
-More.
-1-800-243-5463
+Call :(334) 242-5743 or 1-800-243-5463

 Social Services from Department Human Resources

-A number of low income programs are provided.
+A number of low income government assistance programs are provided.
 Get help with medical bills, housing/rent, emergency cash payments, and other assistance.
 Learn more on Alabama public assistance.

 Foreclosure Advice and Counseling